Navy picks up U.S. family with sick baby from sailboat in Pacific

 Search and rescue missions are typically paid for by the Coast Guard, said Lieutenant Dixon, who added she could not comment on whether this rescue would be different.

-Additional reporting by Kevin Gray in Miami; Editing by Cynthia Johnston, Raissa Kasolowsky, Paul Simao and Eric Walsh
+Reporting by Victoria Cavaliere; Editing by Cynthia Johnston, Raissa Kasolowsky, Paul Simao and Eric Walsh